 How to Make These Fun Little Camera Cookies

 It’s Friday!
 I don’t know where in the world the rest of the week went but hooray for Friday!
 Let’s celebrate today by making a few camera cookies and then go outside and capture the beautiful world this weekend.
 I’m not going to miss an opportunity to capture the last of the beautiful summer days and these camera cookies are just what I need to make a few sweet memories.
 I know, I know.
-I can’t actually take pictures with a camera cookie but I can pretend can’t I?
+I can’t take pictures with a camera cookie but I can pretend can’t I?

 Want to hear something funny?
 This tutorial is all about these camera cookies but, to tell you the truth, the tutorial doesn’t have as many photos as I normally take.
 You see, things go wrong sometimes.
 Things like your brain stops working and you forget how much meringue powder you’ve added to your royal icing recipe and then the humidity comes inside and smacks the shine right off the cookies.
 I don’t know what happened to these poor little guys but I did everything I knew how to do to save them.

 Supplies for Camera Cookies:

 - Small Circle Cookie Cutter

 - Gold and Light Gold

 - Pale Green and a Light Pale Green

 - Pink and a Light Pale Pink

 - Decorating Bags with couplers and bag ties or Decorating Bottles